Fruit tree nursery

 • Get trained in the different courses we organize.
 More information in the section of formation.

-Do you want to acquire a sweet oak tree?
+Do you want to buy a fruit tree?

 Although the plants are subject to the relevant health controls, given the prohibition on moving live plant material outside the Balearic Islands, it is not possible to respond to requests from outside our Autonomous Community.